jimmyskull/LUAunit/doc/index.rst

 Value assertions
 ----------------------

-LuaUnit contains several flavours of true/false assertions, to be used in different contexts.
+LUAUnit contains several flavours of true/false assertions, to be used in different contexts.
 Usually, when asserting for *true* or *false*, you want strict assertions (*nil* should not assert to *false*); *assertTrue()* and *assertFalse()* are the functions for this purpose.
-In some cases though, you want Lua coercion rules to apply (e.g. value *1* or string *"hello"* yields *true*) and the right functions to use are *assertEvalToTrue()* and *assertEvalToFalse()*.
+In some cases though, you want LUA coercion rules to apply (e.g. value *1* or string *"hello"* yields *true*) and the right functions to use are *assertEvalToTrue()* and *assertEvalToFalse()*.
 Finally, you have the *assertNotTrue()* and *assertNotFalse()* to verify that a value is anything but the boolean *true* or *false*.